perses/perses/docs/datasource.md

         description?: string
     };
     default: boolean // if true, then it's the default datasource
-    spec: any // here you will have the specific configuration of the datasource itself }
+    plugin: DatasourcePlugin // here you will have the specific configuration of the datasource itself }
 ```